 Data reliability means that data is accurate and complete, and it’s a vital foundation for fostering data trust within an organization.
 Ensuring data reliability is one of the primary goals of data integrity, which is also key to maintaining data health, data quality, data security, and regulatory compliance.

 Reliable data provides business executives with trusted analytics and insights that eliminate the guesswork of the decision-making process.
-As such, it’s one of the vital things you should get right when it comes to enhancing the overall health of your organization’s data.
+As such, it’s one of the vital things you should get right when it comes to enhancing the overall health of your organization’s critical data points.

 You should measure the reliability of your data throughout its entire lifecycle after it has been transformed and transferred from one base to another.
 This way, you’ll be better able to determine the quality of the data you collect and the value it adds to your organization.